samuel-rosa/spsann-doc/ppl.md

 # Points per lag-distance class

-We propose a general purpose objective function to optimize sample configurations for the estimation of variogram parameters when we are ignorant about the spatial variation of the environmental variable.
+We propose a general purpose objective function to optimize sample configurations for the estimation of variogram parameters when we are ignorant about the spatial variation of the spatial variables.
 In such a scenario, we can only explore a distance measure.
 WarrickEtAl1987 showed that distance-related parameters control the spread of points and the coverage of the spatial domain.
 Many later studies that assumed the form of the variogram model to be known observed that